applification/react-native-minimalist/README.md

 [![MIT License](https://img.shields.io/npm/l/react-native-minimalist.svg?style=flat-square)](http://opensource.org/licenses/MIT)
 [![Styled with Prettier](https://img.shields.io/badge/styled_with-prettier-ff69b4.svg)](https://github.com/prettier/prettier)

-> **Status**: Alpha (In development, do not use in production).
+> **Status**: Alpha (It is not recommended you use in a production app yet).

 ---

 ## The Problem

-You want to use the same React components across React & React Native, maybe even Sketch and React VR.
+You want a set of universal components that work across React & React Native, perhaps even Sketch and React VR.

 ## The Solution